-- King's Daughters is required by law to report breaches to the Department of Health and Human Services, Office of Civil Rights. - When King's Daughters reports a breach, we are essentially reporting a violation of the Privacy Rule (HIPAA). - If HHS suspects that the breach or violation resulted from "willful neglect," they will conduct a compliance review. - A fine of up to \$50,000 per violation can be assigned for each HIPAA violation.
+- Under the Health Information Technology for Economic and Clinical Health Act (HITECH), when a breach of patient information occurs, King's Daughters has to notify each individual (and the federal government) and let them know their PHI has been compromised. - Due to public entity status, KD is required to complete breach notifications in accordance with the KY Data Privacy Bill House Bill 5 - There are state and federal deadlines by which KD has to provide notification, so report breaches to Privacy Officer or Compliance Officer to make sure we meet deadlines. - When King's Daughters reports a breach, we are essentially reporting a violation of the Privacy Rule (HIPAA). - If HHS suspects that the breach or violation resulted from "willful neglect," they will conduct a compliance review. - A fine of up to \$50,000 per violation can be assigned for each HIPAA violation address electronic PHI (ePHI).